Justin-Sawyer/recipes-and-deliveries/README.md

 ```
 ## Discount

-On any commercial website, ensuring that the client is charged the correct amout for a purchase, and that these same values are applied in the database are without doubt the most important.
+On any commercial website, ensuring that the client is charged the correct amount for a purchase, and that these same values are applied in the database are without doubt the most important.
 It is for this that the developer spent a huge amoutn of the time writing this project refining the discount situation.

 ### Votes added to recipe